Creating Choice, Building Skill, Instilling Confidence and Integrity

 - They will teach me something new.
 I expect that the students I work with will teach me something new or reveal an idea I never considered.
 This is a goal I explicitly ask of them.

-That said, mentoring really combines several different roles including direction in how to develop a career or conduct scientific investigation, as well as aspects of how well-rounded life and family inevitably fit into these endeavors.
+That said, mentoring really combines several different roles including direction in how to develop a career or conduct scientific investigation, building a network peers at a range of career stages, as well as aspects of how well-rounded life and family inevitably fit into these endeavors.

 To support developing as a scientist, I demonstrate that the application of the scientific method is a creative process.
 Such an open-ended process often makes students uncomfortable.
 My role is to help them learn to define a solvable problem that includes a testable relationship and a defensible method to gather the evidence to conduct the test.
 To inspire such creativity, my feedback to the student is often in the form of questions that help narrow and focus the topic.
 By using questions, they are required to defend or alter their approach, implicitly taking responsibility for it and developing independence.
 By developing their own research strategy, I also reinforce the value of their insights.
 This framework is formalized by maintaining a formal laboratory notebook that emphasizes constant evaluation of a working hypothesis.
 This continuous re-evaluation acknowledges that not everything we try in the lab works and mistakes are part of learning.
 Acknowledging those mistakes and correcting them promotes scientific integrity and resilience.